-From February 4 to February 15, 2013, the Association du transport écolier du Québec (ATEQ) will hold a school bus safety campaign in collaboration with many partners, including the Société de l'assurance automobile du Québec (SAAQ).
-The theme Do you see me? speaks directly to school children, who must make sure they are seen by the bus driver whenever they go near or get off a school bus.
+From January 30 to February 10, 2017, the Bus Carriers Federation will hold a school bus safety campaign in collaboration with many partners, including the Société de l'assurance automobile du Québec (SAAQ).
+The theme Did you see me? speaks directly to school children, who must make sure they are seen by the bus driver whenever they go near or get off a school bus.
 Children must also be seen by other road users, whether they are going to the bus stop or crossing in front of the bus.